Pocket Piano Review, from the perspective of a pianist.

 These settings can be dialed in exactly as you want to hear your piano, with or without reverb, echos, sustain, or room effects.

-These settings all take place within the Ravenscroft piano app, that gets imported into the Apple GarageBand app, that comes free with any Apple device.
+These settings all take place within the Ravenscroft 275 piano app, that gets imported into the Apple GarageBand app (free with any Apple device).

-When I set everything up on my first try, I wasn't that impressed with my experience.
+When I set everything up on my first try, I wasn't thrilled with my experience.

 up the app through Garage Band was a bit frustrating, for starters.